zhangen69/demo-ng-node/README.md

+> Currently this repository are NLS and moved to [demo-ts-node](https://github.com/zhangen69/demo-ts-node).

 # NG-NODE App
 > It's a application with MEAN Stack that means MongoDB, ExpressJs, Angular, and NodeJs.
 In case, it just a demostration.